-wear eye protection and protective clothing when working with batteries.
+Wear eye protection and protective clothing when working with batteries.

 Charge batteries in a well ventilated area.
+Leave the battery cover open.

-Use a 24 volt, 18 amp maximum output or 25 amp (depending on the size of the batteries), DC charger which will automatically shut off when the batteries are fully charged.
+Use a 36 volt, 18 amp maximum output or 25 amp (depending on the size of the batteries), DC charger which will automatically shut off when the batteries are fully charged.